Roku Channel app debuts with 115 free TV channels on Android, iOS

 Get ready for two official Roku apps.
-The streaming company's free TV service, the Roku Channel, will get its own dedicated app on iOS and Android.
+The streaming company's free TV service, the Roku Channel, will get its own dedicated free app on iOS and Android.
 The new app lets you watch more than 115 free live channels along with older shows and movies on your phone and tablet.
-It also acts as a hub where you can subscribe to some premium services such as HBO and Showtime.
+It also acts as a hub where you can watch premium content you've subscribed on the Web (not available in app) such as HBO and Showtime.

 The new Roku Channel app won't replace the company's existing app, which is called simply Roku.
 That app will continue to allow you to control your Roku TVs and streamers using your phone, and will include the ability to issue voice commands and listen privately via headphones.
 The existing Roku app also has a Roku Channel section of its own.
 Meanwhile the new dedicated Roku Channel app doesn't act as a remote control -- it's just for streaming.
 And you don't need a Roku device to download and access the free Roku Channel app.